YWatchman/ansible-role-filebeat/README.md

 Controls the major version of Filebeat which is installed.

+    filebeat_package: filebeat=7.10.2

+Controls the package version, defaults to latest.

     filebeat_create_config: true

 Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat.
 If you prefer to create a configuration file yourself you can set this to `false`.